-Udree, a Republican, was the representative for Pennsylvania's 7th congressional district from 1823 to 1825.
+Udree was the representative for Pennsylvania’s 7th congressional district and was a Republican.
+He served from 1823 to 1825.

 From Dec 1813 to Mar 1825, Udree missed 27 of 452 roll call votes, which is 6.0%.
 This is better than the median of 12.7% among the lifetime records of representatives serving in Mar 1825.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1820-Mar 1821||53||3||5.7%||39th|

 |Dec 1824-Mar 1825||15||1||6.7%||19th|